 #4.
 Seth Jones – Nashville Predators

-Heading into the draft, many considered Seth Jones to be the top player available due to his size, strength and rare talents.
+Heading into the draft, many considered Seth Jones to be the top player available due to his size, strength and rare talents for a defensive prospect.
 As said by CBS Sports in their final prospect rankings:

 He thinks the game at an elite level, has added more offense to his top-end defensive game, he skates well and at times has the ability to take a game over… He’s the best story in the draft, but more importantly, he is the best player.